-Apache Spark Tutorial – Learn Apache Spark Libraries : Spark MLlib, GraphX, Streaming, SQL with detailed understanding and examples.
+Apache Spark is a data analytics engine.
+These series of Spark Tutorials deal with Apache Spark Basics and Libraries : Spark MLlib, GraphX, Streaming, SQL with detailed explaination and examples.

 Apache Spark Tutorial

 Spark Core is the base framework of Apache Spark.
-It contains distributed task Dispatcher, Job Scheduler, basic I/O functionalities handler.
-It exposes these components and their functionalities through APIs (which are available in programming languages Java, Python, Scala and R).
+It contains distributed task Dispatcher, Job Scheduler and Basic I/O functionalities handler.
+It exposes these components and their functionalities through APIs available in programming languages Java, Python, Scala and R.

-- Install Spark on Mac OS – Apache Spark Tutorial to install spark on computer with Mac OS.
+- Install Spark on Mac OS – Tutorial to install Apache Spark on computer with Mac OS.

 - Setup Java Project with Apache Spark – Apache Spark Tutorial to setup a Java Project in Eclipse with Apache Spark Libraries and get started.